-Open from 5.30 pm, the buffet dinner located upstairs is gigantic, able to accommodate thousand guests but is hardly used, most visitors prefer to come only for the show.
-We tried it and while choice is vast and food is good, unless you are a big group, it’s probably better have dinner somewhere more cozy and intimate that this immense room.
-On the other hand dinner only costs 300 baht for adults and 150 baht for children, good value if you enjoy buffets!
+Open from 5.30 pm, the buffet dinner located upstairs is gigantic, able to accommodate a thousand guests but is hardly used, most visitors prefer to come only for the show.
+We tried it, and while choice is vast and the food is good, unless you are a big group, it’s probably better to have dinner somewhere more cosy and intimate that this large room.
+On the other hand, dinner only costs 300 baht for adults and 150 baht for children, good value if you enjoy buffets!

-After dinner and before show starts, you can enjoy an impressive warriors’ parade with costumes and a couple of elephants (yes, they could do as well without them).
-The parade takes place in front of an immense Naga sculpture, a mythical Thai dragon in a large water and light show.
+After dinner and before the show starts, you can enjoy an impressive warriors’ parade with costumes and a couple of elephants (yes, they could do as well without them).
+The display takes place in front of an immense Naga sculpture, a mythical Thai dragon in large water and light show.

-At 8.30 pm it’s time for the show and you are invited to the theater, and to deposit any camera or recording equipment at a dedicated counter.
-You can keep your mobile but don’t even try to use it, staff are standing nearby to remind you instantly about the strict no photo policy.
+At 8.30 pm it’s time for the show and you are invited to the theatre, and to deposit any camera or recording equipment at a dedicated counter.
+You can keep your mobile but don’t even try to use it; staff are standing nearby to remind you instantly about the strict no photo policy.

-The amphitheater is immense with the red velvet seats you can expect in theaters and cinemas.
-We booked a platinum seat to have the best possible view, but strangely the gold seats are closer the the stage!
-We asked and the reason is that some performance happened between gold and platinum areas so we could enjoy the whole effect better.
-Anyway the slightly elevated seats were perfect to give us an entire view of the stage, too close may not be as good as you would think.
-Note that before the show starts, just like in movie theaters, you will have to stand up for national anthem.
+The amphitheatre is immense with the red velvet seats you can expect in theatres and cinemas.
+We booked a platinum seat to have the best possible view, but strangely the gold seats are closer the stage!
+We asked, and the reason is that some performance happened between gold and platinum areas so we could enjoy the whole effect better.
+Anyway, the slightly elevated seats were perfect to give us an entire view of the stage, too close may not be as good as you would think.
+Note that before the show starts, just like in movie theatres, you will have to stand up for the national anthem.

 The Show at Siam Niramit

-Shows starts with a long narration in semi darkness that prepares you for the powerful start with drums and an amazing sound system.
+Shows starts with a long narration in semi-darkness that prepares you for the grand start with drums and a fantastic sound system.
 The show consists of 3 acts: Act 1: Journey Through History, Act 2: Three mythical worlds, Act 3: Festivals of Thailand.

-In the first act, scenes narrates the paste of each regions and how they came together as one country.
-The North (Lanna), The South Seas, the Northeast (Issan) and the Central Plains (Ayutthaya).
+In the first act, scenes narrate the paste of each regions and how they came together as one country: the North (Lanna), The South Seas, the Northeast (Issan) and the Central Plains (Ayutthaya).
 If you are a little familiar with Thailand history you will recognize each regions, even in those tiny details that make the difference.
 The

 The stage is immense and each scene is a feast for the eyes, decors are amazing, lighting adds the dimension and you are really taken away.
 I used to work on stage for 8 years so I might appreciate the smoothness of the transitions more than average.
 Some scenes are mysterious, beautiful, impressive, fun, enthusiastic or even scary (Thai hell is really scary!).

-In act 2 (Mythical Worlds) some scenes are truly beautiful and really grab your attention.
-No cheap stage effects here: mythical angels literally fly and dance across the stage as freely as if they were real, some even zoom through the entire immense set.
-A river appears on the stage and actors jump in the water as monks drift along to receive morning alms.
+In act 2 (Mythical Worlds) some scenes are stunning and grab your attention.
+No cheap stage effects here: mythical angels fly and dance across the stage as freely as if they were real, some even zoom through the entire immense set.
+A river appears on the scene and actors jump in the water as monks drift along to receive morning alms.
 It’s a non-stop feast for the eyes!
 If one we could share some photos!